TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 # liaisonjs
 ES6/2015 library that allows for passing of view data to ES6/2015 modules.
 This is an alternative to storing data in HTML data attributes that clutter the DOM.
+Also supports two way data binding

 This also stores the data within each module rather than the global namespace